andreaUNAM/cringecentral/live_slug_reaction.md

 ---

 Boba kept his meals frugal as a matter of principle, so it wasn't long before plates were pushed aside and the spotchka was brought out.
-While the glasses were being poured and the end of a joke was being said, 8D8 shuffled out of the kitchen with a tray loaded with meat, water, and a loaf of bread.
+While the glasses were being poured and the end of a joke was being told, 8D8 shuffled out of the kitchen with a tray loaded with meat, water, and a loaf of bread.

 "I'll be taking Master Djarin's food to his room now," the droid excused himself.

 Cobb drained his drink and wiped his mouth before standing up and grabbing the tray from the droid's hands.
 "Let me help you with that," he said.
 "You stay here and make sure these guys don't run out of booze."

 "Have fun," Fennec muttered into her drink with a smirk, and Boba's spotchka went down the wrong pipe.

+## Chapter 5
+Din hovered above the crib for longer than was probably considered healthy, watching every twitch of an eyelid or curl of a claw around dreamland frogs.
+He would've stayed there longer, too, if it weren't for the knock on the door.

+Din loathed being waited on hand and foot, but he knew Boba did it out of kindness and deference to his Creed, so he did not argue.
+And so, every time he stayed in Fett's palace, 8D8 would bring him his food, announcing in his robotic voice that he had brought forth dinner for "Master Djarin".

+"Room service!" a playful drawl called, and Din's hand froze over the door's controls.
+He swallowed thickly, and opened the door.

+Cobb, leaning as always, balancing a tray on one hand.
+"Master Djarin," he mocked as he offered Din his dinner.

+"Please don't."

+"You still call me "Marshal", and I had to learn your name from the random daimyo who dragged me into his bacta tank and his right-hand assassin."

+Din sighed and accepted the offered tray.
+"Thank you..."
+He swallowed again. "...
+Cobb."